pdung1989/Parliament/README.md

 - View 2: List of members
 - View 3: Member's details

+#### Project main concepts:

+- App views are implemented as fragments and use navigation mechanism to move from a view to another
+- View model is used for each view and with binding mechanism
+- Displaying collections of information with RecyclerView
+- Live data is used to update views from database
-#### Data is fetched from internet (https://users.metropolia.fi/~peterh/mps.json) and then save in Room database of the device.
+- Data is fetched from the internet (https://users.metropolia.fi/~peterh/mps.json) using retrofit and moshi libraries and then stored in Room database of the device.